JBEI/edd/README.md

         * Normal output is helptext showing the commands to use with `docker-compose`.
     * Setting up Docker for EDD
         * The default virtualbox settings allocate 1 CPU core and 1 GB RAM for the container host VM.
-You will probably want to increase the allocated resources, by stopping the VM and changing settings in the "System" tab of the virtualbox Settings GUI.
+This should be fine for small or testing deployments.
+For better performance, it is recommended to increase the allocated resources to at least 2 CPU and 2 GB RAM, by stopping the VM and changing settings in the "System" tab of the virtualbox Settings GUI.
         * Create a `./edd/settings/local.py` file, based on the example in `./edd/settings/local.py-example`
             * Any local-specific settings changes will go here.
 The local settings are loaded last,